What No One Tells You About PPC in 2026

 What most businesses do not hear enough about are the tradeoffs.
 While platforms promise simplicity and performance, the reality of PPC in 2026 requires sharper strategy, better data, and stronger human oversight.

-This article breaks down what no one tells you about PPC in 2026, drawing from ongoing conversations with platform representatives, agency leaders, and performance data across multiple industries, as well as what we see working with clients every day.
+Drawing from ongoing conversations with platform representatives, agency leaders, and performance data across multiple industries, this article breaks down what no one tells you about PPC in 2026 based on real industry debates, expert insights, and what we see working with clients every day.

 1. PPC Platforms Do Not Always Prioritize Your Business Goals